 What is a succulent?
 A succulent is any plant that has adapted to dry, arid climates by storing water in its leaf, stem and/or roots.
 They are called 'succulent' because the cells swollen with water are 'juicy'.
 Well-known example are cactus, aloe and jade plant.
 When you break or cut these plants, you can see that they are full of water.

 The following is some general information on how to take care of succulents.
 Remember that this is only a basic reference.
 Succulents are highly resilient and adaptable but, like all plants, they have their preferences in terms of light, water and temperature.
 They do not 'thrive on neglect' as many people say.
 However, many succulents will survive 'in spite of' neglect but the stress can make them more susceptible to pests and disease, and can tarnish their perfect beauty.

-A sunny window or bright place with a least 4-6 hours of sun per day is best.
+A sunny window or bright place with a least 4 hours of direct sun per day is best.
 Without enough light they 'search' for light, growing long thin weak growth.
 This 'growth' is usually considered fast and is light green in color with leaves spaced far apart.
 Most succulents grow slowly and have compact growth in rich colors.
 Without enough light, the plant will eventually die.
 If your plant starts to 'stretch', gradually introduce (to prevent burning) it to more light.